 The goal of the Golden Scissors has always been to provide the highest quality products for museums and individuals wishing to create an accurate 18th century wardrobe.
-Although the business has changed hands, that goal remains the same.
 Historical accuracy is emphasized and hand sewing is always encouraged.
+Although the business changed hands in 2021, that goal remains the same.
+In addition to 18th century sewing patterns, kits, fabrics, ready-made and custom made items, the Golden Scissors also provides a selection of workshops and special programs/demonstrations for museums and/or living history sites.
+Please contact us to discuss possibilities. email@example.com

-Please know that Emily, the new owner, is committed to offering the same high-quality products customers have come to know and trust from At the Sign of the Golden Scissors.
+Emily is committed to offering the same high-quality products customers have come to know and trust from At the Sign of the Golden Scissors.
 Emily is a skilled seamstress and accomplished historical researcher with years of experience in the living history community.
 She has a background in independent museum and textile studies, including many years working as an interpreter and research assistant for a small living history museum.
-Emily is a graduate of New England College, Class of 2005, with a Bachelor of Arts degree in History.
+Emily is a graduate of New England College, Class of 2005, with a Bachelor of Arts degree in History and is a member of the Costume Society of America.
 Seeking out those nerdy little details that really make a living history impression come alive has become a life-long passion.
 The wonderful thing about studying historical clothing is that there is always something new to learn.

-Demonstrating a rolled hem on an 18th century cap.
+Emily demonstrates how to make a rolled hem during an 18th century cap workshop.
 Photo Credit, Tom Larsen

 Contact us directly at